 Athletics: Interscholastic sports for 7th and 8th grade -- Co-ed Cross Country, Field Hockey, Boys' Soccer and Girls' Volleyball in the fall.
 Boys' & Girls' Basketball, Wrestling and Co-ed Indoor Track in the winter.
 Baseball, Boys' & Girls' Lacrosse, Girls' Soccer and Tennis in the spring.
 Intramural sports for fifth- and sixth-grade students.

 Campus, Facilities, Technology: 130,000-square-foot building on 90 acres, including wetlands and an outdoor conservancy area for science and nature exploration.
 Five athletic fields, six tennis courts, a track, baseball diamond and age-appropriate playgrounds.
 Facilities include a 900-seat auditorium, performing arts center, full-size gymnasium, library, science labs, technology classroom, Innovation Station STEM lab, art rooms and gallery.
 Interactive classroom white boards (Smartboards and Activboards) can be found in each division.
-Laptops, iPads and MacBooks are used in certain grades/subjects.
+Chromebooks and iPads are used in certain grades/subjects.
 A "Bring Your Own Device" program exists for students in fifth through eighth grade.